138 Dirksen Drive, DeBary, FL US 32713

 WHY?
 Each campus must develop local leadership, local resources, and local ministry.

-Goal #3: Significantly improve our process for connection and assimilation.
+Goal #3: Significantly improve our process for connection.

 WHY?
 People need to belong, grow, and serve to experience purpose and meaning.